ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ginger-bread is good because of the effectually in thé dow lands The ex&lt;....
 gilt on it.
 Never shout hallo! dif] ® treme wet weather was ful lowed (by: Borg |
 you are: quite out of the wood ; and | drouth wlrich in: turn... did immense
-never cry fried fish till they are caught | damage to th
+never cry fried fish till they are caught | damage to the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://panewsarchive.psu.edu/iiif/batch_pst_centrehallreport_ver01%2Fdata%2Fsn85054524%2F13362385%2F1869090301%2F00001.jp2/pct:68.712045,16.476422,26.948381,29.762350/!600,600/0/default.jpg"/>
 </td>